 Do you want to know more about Calabria?
 Click here!

 Often argued as the birthplace of viniculture within Italy, Calabria can lay claim to an incredibly storied and complex relationship with wine production.
 Introduced by the early Greek settlers, wine making has played a key role in the region’s economy, with the area slowly being introduced to a variety of appellations.

-Gaglioppo is the main red wine grape cultivated at high altitudes in Cirò, producing soft full-bodied wines, high in alcohol and tannins, with berry flavors and spiced notes.
+Gaglioppo is the main red wine grape cultivated in Cirò, producing soft full-bodied wines, high in alcohol and tannins, with berry flavors and spiced notes.
 This grape varietal grows perfectly in this area because of its ability to withstand high heat and drought.
 It has been used in this region for centuries and continues to be cultivated in Calabria’s twelve DOCs.

 Taste – Humble Flavors

 Much of Calabrese cuisine has evolved to compensate for the potential of drought or famine.
 This has resulted in the regional cuisine placing a strong emphasis on food preservation, with many of the local ingredients either being pickled or cured.
 Nduja, a Calabrese variation of Salumi, made from various meat trimmings, is a staple of this region.
 Hailing from the Calabrese town of Spilinga, the spreadable pork salumi is often used on bread or incorporated with pasta.

 Stoccafisso or stock fish, a dish traditionally eaten throughout Calabria, involves the curing of fish in spring water, an ancient process that allows for much of the fish’s flavor to emerge while also acting as a means to preserve it.
 The town of Mammola has become synonymous with the dish, utilizing Stoccafisso to create one of Calabria’s most iconic meals.
 Usually served with an accompaniment of potatoes and with a glass of Cirò, the dish has provided sustenance for generations of Calabrese throughout the regions history.